About this course

 Mr Stuart Wildman

-Stuart is an Extended Scope Physiotherapist and MSK Sonographer working in the NHS in London.
+Stuart is an Advanced Practice Physiotherapist and Consultant MSK Sonographer working in the NHS in London.
 He has an interesting working week, dividing his time between Radiology and Physiotherapy, here he performs both diagnostic and guided interventions in both.
 He qualified from the University of Southampton in 2003 with a BSc Physiotherapy, and went on to gain an MSc in Advanced Neuromusculoskeletal Physiotherapy at The University of Hertfordshire and a PG Cert in MSK Sonography at Canterbury and Christ Church University.

 Mr Robert Mast